CyberT33N/kde-cheat-sheet/README.md

 <br><br>

-# dd a new application to Application Launcher
+# add a new application to Application Launcher
 - Search `Menu Editor`